efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

     >>> is_centered.get()
     True

-Within a parent class one can use the ``NodeAlias.prop`` (for property) to create a NodeAlias instantiated in the context of its parent:
+Within a parent class one can use the ``nodealias`` to create a NodeAlias instantiated in the context of its parent:

 .. code-block:: python